theunionsquare/mangojs/packages/docs/docs/handbook/service/examples.context.md

 import { injectable, inject, LazyServiceIdentifier } from "inversify";
 import { EntityManager } from "typeorm";
 import {
-  errors,
+  Errors,
   INVERSITY_TYPES,
-  IPersistenceContext,
+  Persistence,
-} from "@mangojs/core";
+} from "@theunionsquare/mangojs-core";
 import type * as PBTypes from "@theunionsquare/pulcherbook-types";
 import * as models from "../db/models";